namtuanly/WikiTableSet/README.md

 ## Annotation structure

+The annotation of this dataset is the same as the annotation in [PubTabNet](https://github.com/ibm-aur-nlp/PubTabNet).
 The annotation is in the jsonl (jsonlines) format, where each line contains the annotations on a given sample in the following format:
 The structure of the annotation jsonl file is: